jossiey/blogAPI/README.md

 # blogAPI
-##### This reposity hosts a blog API which is used in another Angular project https://github.com/jossiey/Angular
+##### This repository hosts a blog API which is used in another Angular project https://github.com/jossiey/Angular
 ##### Blog website: https://web422-angular.herokuapp.com/home

 ## How it works